 1.4.
-Combination toxicology for reproductive effects
+Combination toxicology for long-term/ reproductive effects

-Formulation data on reproductive effects for birds, mammals, fish and aquatic invertebrates are usually not available, nor required according to the data requirements.
+Formulation data on long-term or reproductive effects for birds, mammals, fish and aquatic invertebrates are usually not available, nor required according to the data requirements.
 In the current aquatic guidance document, Aquatic guidance (EFSA 2013), chronic data with the formulation is only required when the acute toxicity endpoint of the is a factor of ten or more toxic than would be expected based on the active substances, in order to prevent unnecessary testing.
 However, it should be taken into account that exposure to the formulation/combination of the actives could also trigger reproductive effects.
-Therefore, a combitox risk assessment must also be performed for the reproductive risk assessment, using combination toxicology calculations as described above.
-For birds and mammals this is in line with the zonal agreements (see below).
+Therefore, a combination toxicity risk assessment must also be performed for the reproductive risk assessment, using combination toxicology calculations as described above.
+For birds and mammals this is in line with the zonal agreements (see below), and this is also included in the update of the birds and mammal guidance birds and mammals EFSA (2023).
 For aquatic organisms, Chapter 10 described the steps to be taken for mixture toxicity.
-Although not very explicitly mentioned, it is hinted that this also concerns chronic toxicity:

-6 In view of (i) the data typically available for the RA of PPP and their a.s., (ii) recent scientific opinions on the implementation of mixture RA in chemicals regulation (SCHER, SCCS, SCENHIR, 2012) and (iii) elements already applied and/or proposals currently brought forward by regulatory authorities of several European Member States (Altenburger et al., 2012; German Federal Environment Agency, 2013), two options are considered most adequate for the assessment of hazards and risks of pesticide mixtures under Regulation (EC) No 1107/2009 that involve measured and calculated mixture toxicity.
-As the intention is to improve mixture RAs without increasing testing requirements, the use of mixture toxicity calculations should be considered whenever justified (a priori, no synergistic effects) and possible (e.g. mixture composition of a.s. is different in the formulation than expected in the environment or experimental testing is technically not feasible).2
+Although not very explicitly mentioned, it is hinted that this also concerns chronic toxicity: ' In view of (i) the data typically available for the RA of PPP and their a.s., (ii) recent scientific opinions on the implementation of mixture RA in chemicals regulation (SCHER, SCCS, SCENHIR, 2012) and (iii) elements already applied and/or proposals currently brought forward by regulatory authorities of several European Member States (Altenburger et al., 2012; German Federal Environment Agency, 2013), two options are considered most adequate for the assessment of hazards and risks of pesticide mixtures under Regulation (EC) No 1107/2009 that involve measured and calculated mixture toxicity.
+As the intention is to improve mixture RAs without increasing testing requirements, the use of mixture toxicity calculations should be considered whenever justified (a priori, no synergistic effects) and possible (e.g. mixture composition of a.s. is different in the formulation than expected in the environment or experimental testing is technically not feasible).

-' The CA model is based on the following equation, for deriving a predicted ECx or NOEC value for a mixture of (active) substances with known toxicity (ECxmix-CA or NOECmix-CA), assuming concentration additivity'
+' The CA model is based on the following equation, for deriving a predicted ECx or NOEC value for a mixture of (active) substances with known toxicity (ECxmix-CA or NOECmix-CA), assuming concentration additivity.

 The interpretation that the aquatic guidance also includes chronic mixture toxicity is confirmed by the EFSA guidance on mixture toxicity (2019), which specifically refers to the inclusion of the chronic data in the mixture assessment for aquatic organisms.
+Also the Working Group of the member states DE, DK, AT, NO and NL, that developed the Aquatic MixTox tool to facilitate implementation of the aquatic mixture toxicity approach, came to the conclusion that chronic aquatic combination toxicity needs to be assessed (see FAQ document v2 and Section 1.8 - refer to zonal agreement from January 2022).
 For soil organisms, chronic studies are now included in the data requirements, meaning that also for soil organisms reproductive effects should be considered in formulation and mixture toxicity.

-A consistent line of reasoning can be extracted based on the ongoing discussions and decisions: The risk assessment for mixtures should also consider reproductive effects.
+A consistent line of reasoning can be extracted based on the ongoing discussions and decisions: The risk assessment for mixtures should also consider long-term / reproductive effects.